Post-Weight Loss Surgery

 Buttock lift: This is sometimes confused with a Brazilian butt lift, a procedure that actually augments the buttocks by adding fat.
 A buttock lift removes sagging skin and gives the buttocks a more elevated appearance.

 Thigh lift: Depending on your specific concerns, thigh lifts may involve an incision on the outside of the thighs or the inside.
-Dr. Chang and Dr. Tilt perform inner thigh lifts, the most common form, by making incisions in the fold of the groin, removing excess skin, and repositioning tissue to tighten the area.
+Dr. Chang and Dr. Clarke perform inner thigh lifts, the most common form, by making incisions in the fold of the groin, removing excess skin, and repositioning tissue to tighten the area.

 Facelift & Neck lift: Although this procedure is often thought of as an anti-aging treatment, it’s often a good choice for weight loss patients who are left with jowls or stretch neck skin.
 Even younger patients who undergo significant weight loss can benefit from a facelift and neck lift, which our surgeons typically perform during a single operation.